Are you interested in a program that requires a professional license in your state?

 If you are completing one of these programs with the intention of becoming licensed in a state outside of Colorado, you should contact the applicable licensing board to determine any other requirements you may need to fulfill in order to obtain licensure in a particular state.
 Some licensing boards may require you to take additional coursework, post-graduation examinations, acquire additional experience, pay application and/or licensing fees, undergo criminal background checks, submit fingerprints, or provide other information prior to obtaining licensure.

 If questions remain after reviewing the information provided by the respective state agency, contact your program at Adams State where faculty and staff will do our best to connect you with the information you need.
 While we can provide initial guidance, including whether or not the education you receive at Adams State will prepare you for the applicable licensing exam, it is ultimately your responsibility to check with the state licensing board where you intend to seek licensure and practice to confirm all licensing requirements; make sure you understand and consider the implications of the additional requirements prior to enrolling in a program intended to lead to professional licensure.

 Completing a distance program, or relocating to another state during your program, will also likely impact your eligibility for licensure and requirements for reciprocity.
 Adams State encourages you to inquire with the appropriate licensing board in your state (or the state where you intend to practice) in order to ask any questions regarding licensure and to confirm that you understand the requirements for licensure or reciprocity.

-If you have any questions, please contact the department chair, program director or your academic advisor at Adams State.
+If you have any questions, please contact the school director, program chair, or your academic advisor at Adams State.